 - Exploring synergies with other space systems on user technology

 - E.g. Copernicus, Secure Communications

 View and download the Fundamental Elements Catalogue 2014-2020

 Complementarity with H2020 and Horizon Europe

-Fundamental Elements complements the EU’s Horizon 2020 and also with its successor Horizon Europe research programmes.
+Fundamental Elements complements the EU’s Horizon 2020 and also its successor Horizon Europe research programmes.
 Horizon Europe, on the one hand, aims to foster adoption of Galileo, EGNOS and Copernicus mostly via content and application development and supports the integration of services provided by these programmes into devices and their commercialisation.
 Fundamental Elements, on the other hand, focuses on supporting the development of innovative chipset and receiver technologies that industry would not yet invest in on its own initiative, thus accelerating their integration of Galileo, EGNOS and Copernicus into market-ready devices.

 Using the GNSS downstream value chain, it is possible to visualise the logic between the two research and development initiatives as shown in the figure below.

 Targeted market segments

 Fundamental Elements projects aim to develop market-ready chipsets, receivers and antennas.
-The markets targeted by these end-products comprise, in varying proportions, end-users from all segments, including: Aviation and Drones, Biodiversity, Ecosystems and Natural Capital, Climate Services, Consumer Solution, Tourism & Health, Emergency Management and Humanitarian Aid, Energy & Raw Materials, Environmental Monitoring, Fisheries and Aquaculture, Forestry, Infrastructures, Insurance and Finance, Maritime and Inland Waterways, Rail, Road and Automotive, Urban Development and Cultural Heritage and Space.
+The markets targeted by these end-products comprise, in varying proportions, end-users from all segments, including: Agriculture, Aviation and Drones, Biodiversity, Ecosystems and Natural Capital, Climate Services, Consumer Solution, Tourism & Health, Emergency Management and Humanitarian Aid, Energy & Raw Materials, Environmental Monitoring, Fisheries and Aquaculture, Forestry, Infrastructures, Insurance and Finance, Maritime and Inland Waterways, Rail, Road and Automotive, Urban Development and Cultural Heritage and Space.